Goodwill Excel Center - Central Texas

-What is the impact of coaching and text message nudges on high school completion for adults?
+What is the impact of text message nudges on high school completion for adults?

-- Students who participate in the CCRC services and/or text messaging service will have a higher completion rate at the Excel Center.
+- Students who participate in the text messaging service will have a higher completion rate at the Excel Center.

-- Students who participate in the CCRC services and/or text messaging service will attain higher earnings post-graduation.
+- Students who participate in the text messaging service will attain higher earnings post-graduation.

-- Students who participate in the CCRC services and/or text messaging service will have a higher participation rate in post-secondary enrollment.
+- Students who participate in the text messaging service will have a higher participation rate in post-secondary enrollment.

 Research Study Design

-The Excel Center behavioral intervention study is a randomized controlled trial.
+The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of the text message services.
 To be eligible for the services, individuals must be active students in the current term at the Excel Center.

-At the conclusion of the study, LEO researchers will compare individuals’ Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment across all three groups.
+At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across the treatment and control groups.